dscho/pagefind-xkcd-demo/content/comics/2009-2-4-boyfriend.md

 title: "Boyfriend"
 num: 539
 alt: >-
-  ... okay, but because you said that, we're breaking up.
+  ...okay, but because you said that, we're breaking up.
 img: https://imgs.xkcd.com/comics/boyfriend.png
 ---
+[Megan is on the phone.]

-Girl (on the phone): Can my boyfriend come along?
+Megan: Can my boyfriend come along?

+[Cueball talks to Megan.]

-Guy: I'm not your boyfriend!
+Cueball: I'm not your boyfriend!

-Girl: You totally are.
+Megan: You totally are.

-Guy: I'm casually dating a number of people.
+Cueball: I'm casually dating a number of people.

+[Megan points to a chart with gray box plot with a single black dot as an outlier to the far right.]

-Girl (pointing to a chart): But you spend twice as much time with me as with anyone else.
+Megan: But you spend twice as much time with me as with anyone else.
 I'm a clear outlier.

+[Cueball puts his hand on his chin while Megan spreads out her arms.]

-Guy: Your math is irrefutable.
+Cueball: Your math is irrefutable.

-Girl: Face it - I'm your statistically significant other.
+Megan: Face it—I'm your statistically significant other.